WIZnet-ioLibrary/W6100EVB-NTP/README.md

 </p>

 ## Software Environment
-In case of used to TureStduino, it is the same as HTTP Server example.
+In case of used to TureSTUDIO, it is the same as HTTP Server example.
  - Link : [Software Environment of W6100EVB-HTTP_Server](https://github.com/WIZnet-ioLibrary/W6100EVB-HTTP_Server#Software-Environment)